acorg/slurm-pipeline/README.md

   1 step dependency: start
     Dependent on 0 tasks emitted by the dependent step 3 tasks emitted by this step
-    0 jobs started by these tasks
+    Summary: 0 jobs started by these tasks
     Tasks:
       chunk-aaaaa
       chunk-aaaab